The Quick Version

 2. Establish baseline scores

-3. Create a pre-send checklist
+3. Create a pre-publish checklist

-Before any high-value message goes out, verify:
+Before any high-value content goes live, verify:

 • Does this cover at least 3 of 5 personality types?